Last updated:

 - investigations

-- CT-scan neck: best diagnostic step
+- CT-scan neck of the neck: best diagnostic step

 - Needle aspiration and culture of the suppuration